Eliseo Nicolás Alonso

-Eliseo Nicolás Alonso (Agones, Pravia, 15 February 1955 - Pereda, Grado, Asturias, 2 June 2012) was an Asturian artisan who was known as Lise and mainly by his work with jet.
+Eliseo Nicolás Alonso (15 February 1955 – 2 June 2012) was an Asturian artisan who was known as Lise and mainly by his work with jet.
 He was a sculptor and woodcarver.

 Biography

-Eliseo Nicolás Alonso was born in Pravia and lived with his family in the school-house of Reconco.
+Eliseo Nicolás Alonso was born in Agones, Pravia and lived with his family in the school-house of Reconco.
 He was an artisan who could be considered an artist.
 His workshop was in the lower level of his home.

 He was trained as a General Basic Education Teacher, but did not practice.
 He had an early inclination for the plastic arts.
 Lise was self-taught, and first used clay and wood as the materials to study forms.
 His first exposition for wood carving was in 1973.